-» Lanterns and portable stoves using gas, jellied petroleum or pressurized liquid fuel will be permitted, but only with a valid California Campfire Permit (available free-of-charge at any Forest Service office).
-Forest visitors must clear all flammable material for five feet in all directions from their camp stove, have a shovel available, and ensure that a responsible person attends the stove at all times during use.
+» Wood and charcoal fires are prohibited in all areas of Los Padres National Forest except for designated Campfire Use sites; however, people with a valid California Campfire Permit are allowed to use portable stoves and lanterns using gas, jellied petroleum or pressurized liquid fuel outside of designated Campfire Use Sites.
+California Campfire Permits are available for free download from the Los Padres National Forest website.
+You must clear all flammable material for a distance of 10 feet in all directions from your camp stove, have a shovel available and ensure that a responsible person attends the stove at all times when it is in use.